How Long Will a Stair Lift Last?

 - Checking batteries – replace every 1 to 3 years with heavy use and 3 to 5 years with light use

 - Checking tracks, gears and/or rollers to make sure they are working properly

 - Checking mounting bolts to ensure they are tight

-While the stair lift workload will vary for each user, choosing a quality lift with high customer satisfaction ratings and scheduling regular preventative maintenance checks from a qualified provider are two things that will extend the life of your stair lift.
+While the stair lift workload will vary for each user, choosing a quality lift with high customer satisfaction ratings and scheduling regular preventative maintenance checks from a qualified provider are two great ways to extend the life of your stair lift.